 To pick one model out as a favorite would feel like a betrayal to the rest, but I’ve always been partial to the late 1970s to the early 1990s.
 Call that a product of my generation or anything else, but this era will always be the most intriguing.
 The world’s motorsport makeup at this time was incredibly high level—in the mid-’80s for example one could attend a grand prix contested by turbocharged F1 cars and a Group B rally the following weekend—and the road car scene was fully embracing the idea of the supercar, with cars like the F40 and 959 being definitive steps into a new generation.

 Before the F40 though, there was the mighty 288.
-The twin-turbo wedge was once slated to support a Ferrari racing program in the Group B sports car series that never came to fruition, leaving the 288 as something of a oddball that had its spotlight stolen by its evolution, the F40.
+The twin-turbo wedge was once slated to support a Ferrari racing program in the Group B sports car series that never came to fruition, leaving the 288 as something of an oddball that had its spotlight stolen by its evolution, the F40.
 These two cars introduced turbocharging to Ferrari’s supercars, but the marque’s very first forced induction road car was the 208 GTB Turbo.

 The origins of these models (a GTS version followed soon after) are rooted in taxation.
 In Italy back then, engines with a displacement greater than two liters were taxed at a higher rate than those under that capacity, so Ferrari devised a model to capture some of the sub-two-liter market.
 Starting with the popular Ferrari 308 mid-engine platform, the engineers reduced the three-liter V8’s capacity by adding sleeves to the cylinders, reducing the bore and creating a two-liter version of the motor.
 The result was one of the slowest Ferraris ever made.

-However, two years after the debut of the 208 models, Ferrari added a turbocharger that changed the car’s attitude and made it a more than respectable performer.
+However, two years after the debut of the 208 models, Ferrari added a turbocharger that changed the car’s attitude and made it a respectable performer.
 Thanks to the KKK turbo and Bosch K-Jetronic injection system, the 208 GTB Turbo produced just shy of 220 horsepower and could easily hang with its higher-tax contemporaries.

 I’d heard about these cars for some time, but I recently had my first chance to spend a day with one.
 A few months ago I received a message from my friend Marco telling me to pay him a visit in Livorno so he could show me something exciting.